Pee Dee ~ Today

 many socially high-ranking members of the tribe lived, died & are

-The Pee Dee participated in a widespread trade network that stretched from Georgia to South Carolina, Tennessee, & North Carolina.
-By 980, the Pee Dee culture had developed as a distinct culture & thrived in the Pee Dee River region of present-day North & South Carolina during the pre-Columbian era.
+Early Pee Dee participated in a widespread trade network that stretched from Georgia to South Carolina, Tennessee, & North Carolina.
+The Pee Dee once exercised great political & cultural influence in the Pee Dee River region of present-day North & South Carolina.

-The Pee Dee culture included the use of copper & shells.
-Early discovered Pee Dee artifacts include copper-covered wooden ear spools & rattles, pendants, entire sheets of copper & a copper ax.
+Early Pee Dee culture included the use of copper & shells.
 Additionally, beads, gorgets & pins were fashioned from conch shell.
 As evident at modern day tribal events, many Pee Dee continue to include a significant amount of copper, traditional beading & conch shells in both their event regalia & daily wear.

 In 1711, the Tuscarora War broke out in North Carolina.
 A year later, the Pee Dee, along with other tribes in the region, fought alongside the British against the Tuscarora.
 Pee Dee warriors served in British Captain John Bull's company, and the Pee Dee & British triumphed over the Tuscarora.